PyTables/PyTables/doc/source/usersguide/installation.rst

    However, before installation, the former is recommended because it is more flexible, as you can see below.
-   If you would like to see verbose output from the tests simply add the :option:`-v` flag and/or the word verbose to the first of the command lines above.
+   If you would like to see verbose output from the tests simply add the `-v` flag and/or the word verbose to the first of the command lines above.
 You can also run only the tests in a particular test module.
    For example, to execute just the test_types test suite, you only have to specify it::